Get a quote for a fire escape plan

 • Theatre

-It should be noted that it also applies to these premises where they are part of premises used primarily for other uses e.g. a restaurant, dance hall or premises licensed for the sale of intoxicating liquor etc. contained within a hotel.
+The Code also applies to the premises listed above where they are part of premises used primarily for other uses e.g. a restaurant, dance hall or premises licensed for the sale of intoxicating liquor etc. contained within a hotel.

 A plan of each floor of the premises should be included in the Fire Safety Register.
 The plan should ideally be in A4 or A3 size format.